 DHA is really important during the first week of development, which often occurs before you realize you are pregnant.
 Without DHA, a baby's brain, spinal cord and eyes cannot develop properly (23), so it's vital that you get enough of the nutrient.
 Many moms-to-be struggle to get the DHA they need through diet alone, plus our bodies don’t make it, so you have to take it in.

-For women, fish oil supplementation may help improve egg quality, delay ovarian aging, improve pregnancy rates, and support and improve fetal development.
+For women, fish oil supplementation may help support egg quality, delay ovarian aging, support pregnancy rates and fetal development.
 There are options for vegans, too.
-For men, omega-3 supplementation can improve sperm count, motility, and morphology.
+For men, omega-3 supplementation can change sperm count, motility, and morphology.

 Zinc is an essential mineral that is naturally found in meat, fish, and eggs.
 Getting appropriate levels of zinc is considered essential for male fertility since zinc works alongside folate in the synthesis of spermatic DNA.
 Studies show that low zinc levels are associated with low testosterone levels, and poor sperm quality (24).